delprzemo/typescript-cheatsheet/README.md

 obj parameter has to contain label property

 ## Index signature
-Index signature can be used to allow object/class contain multiple different properties with same type, for example wew have such a interface:
+Index signature can be used to allow object/class contain multiple different properties with the same type, for example, we have such an interface:

 ```ts
 interface MyObject {